janboddez/addon-for-activitypub/README.md

 Receive an email when an earlier “Fediverse” comment is modified.

 ### Limit Updates
 Don’t send Update activities when nothing’s changed.
+(Note that “nothing” is rather relative here.
+E.g., an Update might still get federated even if a post’s ActivityPub representation, which could contain only an excerpt, hasn’t actually changed, but the “real” post content did.
+Also, this whole thing might conflict with how you’ve set up ActivityPub, so beware.)

 ### Enable “Replies”
 While the ActivityPub plugin will “federate” your replies to “Fediverse” comments, it does not (yet) support outright replying to others’ posts.